 Use Boolean search terms to help limit what sort of results you get.
 Not sure what Boolean search terms are?
 They are those special words that limit or augment the results you get when you do a search on any search engine.
 They’re the words AND, BUT, OR, NOT, etc. that help refine your search.
 For a handy dandy little tutorial on Boolean search terms check out this webpage, it’s actually really fun!

 So, be on the lookout for education grants that come from large corporations.
 They have the money to give and are absolutely willing to do it because it creates great publicity for them and also works as a tax write off.
-Sometimes they'll be specific about which projects they want to fund (e.g. NASCAR was hoping to fund technology projects, or maybe another foundation would fund STEM projects) and sometimes the grant application will be open to any/all who want to apply.
+Sometimes they’ll be specific about which projects they want to fund (e.g. STEAM, technology, character-based, performance, etc.) and sometimes the grant application will be open to any/all who want to apply.